selinlaraadali/DSA210_project/README.md

 # DSA210_project
 # Sleep and Walking Speed Analysis

+## Description
+This project examines the correlation between sleep duration and walking speed using personal health data collected from the iOS Health app.
+By analyzing daily sleep and walking metrics, the project seeks to uncover trends and test hypotheses about the impact of sleep on physical performance.

+### Hypotheses:
+-Null Hypothesis (H₀): Sleep duration has no significant effect on walking speed.
+-Alternative Hypothesis (Hₐ): Sleep duration has a significant effect on walking speed.

+The project uses data cleaning, exploratory data analysis (EDA), visualizations, and a simple linear regression model to analyze the relationship and test the hypotheses.

 ## Motivation
-Sleep is a critical factor in physical and cognitive health.
-Walking speed, often considered an indicator of physical performance and energy levels, may also reflect cognitive well-being and overall alertness.
-By examining the relationship between sleep duration and walking speed, this project seeks to provide insights into how sleep quality can influence day-to-day activities and personal health.
-This analysis not only helps uncover trends but also aims to inspire better sleep habits for enhanced physical and mental performance.
+As someone who values maintaining a balanced and active lifestyle, I’ve always been interested in understanding how sleep impacts my physical performance and overall well-being.
+Sleep is not just a time for rest but a cornerstone of both physical and cognitive health.
+Through this project, I aim to explore the relationship between sleep duration and walking speed, uncovering how my daily habits may influence my energy levels and physical activity.
+This analysis is also an opportunity to learn more about myself using data science techniques, inspiring actionable insights for a healthier routine.

 ## Data Source
 The dataset used in this project is collected through the iOS Health app on my iPhone, which tracks daily health metrics.
 The data includes: